-H1.1 2019 ADC Policy H SP1 has given the Parish an allocation of at least 70 houses which the Parish accepts will need to be delivered through the NP process.
-25 units have been granted planning permission in 2019 at Nyton Nursery and can be counted towards the allocation.
-Therefore, with the two additional sites allocated by this policy the Parish will have exceeded its allocation by 47 units an increase of 67%.
+H1.1 2019 Pursuant to policy H SP1 of the Arun Local Plan for non-strategic sites, provision was made by the District Council for 70 dwellings to be allocated in this Plan.
+25 units have been granted planning permission at Nyton Nursery and 55, brought forward through the NP process, but granted consent at Wings Nursery which can be counted towards the allocation.
+Therefore, with the additional site allocated by this policy the Parish will have exceeded its allocation by 48 units an increase of 67%.

-H1.2 2019 A percentage of housing delivered by both sites will be expected to be delivered through the Aldingbourne, Barnham and Eastergate Community Land Trust.
+H1.2 2019 A percentage of housing delivered by the site will be expected to be delivered through the Aldingbourne, Barnham and Eastergate Community Land Trust.